yaph/chords/README.md

 ## Todos

-* Better project structure
-* Generating bar and power chords for the guitar in E and A form
+* Generate bar and power chords for the guitar in E and A form
 * Guitar chord tests
 * Make MAX_FRET a command line argument with 4 as the default
+* Merge chord_list.py and chords2json.py and only generate json files
+* Turn guitar Chord class into function(s)

 ## Credits